-One of the most powerful sermons I’ve ever heard was at a Christmas Eve service a few years ago, delivered by the lead pastor of the large community church we attend.
+One of the most powerful sermons I’ve ever heard was at a Christmas Eve service a few years ago, delivered by the lead pastor of the large community church we used to attend.
 He always nails the Advent story, bringing new life and different angles to it year after year, but this particular year took the prize for me, because it wasn’t really about Advent.
 It was about the crucifixion and resurrection of Jesus.
-Referencing prophetic scripture and addressing the dark, dark times that make up so much of the Old Testament, my pastor–we’ll call him Bob because, well, his name is Bob–pieced together what he calls the greatest love story ever told: how God promised us a light, a lamb, a savior, and how he made good on that promise through the ultimate sacrifice.
+Referencing prophetic scripture and addressing the dark, dark times that make up so much of the Old Testament, the pastor–we’ll call him Bob because, well, his name is Bob–pieced together what he calls the greatest love story ever told: how God promised us a light, a lamb, a savior, and how he made good on that promise through the ultimate sacrifice.
 Bob reasoned that Jesus’s birth was not the miracle mankind had been waiting for, it was his death and resurrection–that our God is a God of the “third day,” and just when you do not think you can go on, the proverbial Third Day comes and God executes a plan you never could have imagined for yourself back on days one and two.
 The metaphor resonated with me.
 Day 1 is everyday life screeching to a halt because the phone rings, or the money runs out, or the treatment stops working.
 Day 2 is the pain, the loss, the suffering, the agonizing unknown, the in-between, and it can go on for a long time.
 And then there is Day 3, and this is the redemption, the resolution, the finish line, the miracle moment.

 I started thinking of every part of my life in context of Bob’s 3-day formula after that Christmas Eve.
 Most of his examples were of a tragic nature, involving suffering and turmoil, but other scenarios fit nicely into the format.
 Starting college (Day 1) lead to years of hard work and preparation (Day 2), culminating in a degree and a skillset (Day 3).
 Same for meeting a potential mate (Day 1), building a relationship (Day 2), and getting married (Day 3), or getting pregnant (Day 1), being pregnant (Day 2), and giving birth (Day 3).
 In an Easter sermon a few years later, Bob addressed Day 2 specifically, and it gave weight to my “third day” formula.
 Day 2–Saturday, the day between crucifixion and resurrection–is when God works on us, prepares us for whatever He has in store.
 Sometimes it is a period of suffering, and sometimes it’s just a period of waiting; either way, God uses Day 2 to mold and shape us somehow.
 In his illustration Bob spoke of the desperation Jesus’s friends and followers must have been feeling that Saturday, the long, dark day after He died and before He rose.
 I took so much comfort from this story, and from the life application it provided me.
 I found myself paying closer attention during the “Day 2” periods, mindful of my small role in a larger production.
 And then Bob struck again.